kennethkoch/kennykoch.com/README.md

 # my personal website

-design derived from Resume theme by startbootsrap powered by gatsby
+Design derived from the [Resume](https://startbootstrap.com/theme/resume) theme by startbootsrap
+powered by gatsby